cdklabs/aws-delivlib/README.md

    (not key/value).
 1. Use the name of the AWS Secrets Manager secret in the `sshKeySecret` option.

+## Contributing

+See the [contribution guide](./CONTRIBUTING.md) for details on how to submit issues, pull requests, setup a development environment and publish new releases of this library.

 ## License

 This library is licensed under the Apache 2.0 License.